parkjunkil/Amorphous_PPN_Database/README.md

   * 'structures.tar.gz' contains structures after self-assembly simulation in .cif file format.
   * 'monomers.tar.gz' contains all generated PPN momnomers in .xyz file format.

   * We provide extracted chemical descriptors, molecular fingerprints and SchNet input in the ML_Scripts folder.
-Therefore, if you only want to run the ML training scripts, you dont need to download the database.
+Therefore, if you only want to run the ML training scripts, you don't need to download the database.

   * More details about database construction could be found in the original paper.